helium/HIP/0027-regional-reward-adjustments.md

 - **GW**: Short for gateway aka. hotspot, miner, etc.
 - **Tx**: Transmitting gateway.
+- **Fade Margin**: Calculation artifact for potential environmental obsticles and other conditions
 - **Density_tgt**: Target number of hotspots in target hex resolution (example = 1).
 Density in a target resolution hex will be clipped at this number unless certain conditions are met.
 This would be a chain variable for each resolution of interest.
 - **Density_max**: maximum number of hotspots to consider for target resolution any density beyond this will be clipped under any conditions.
 (Example= 4) This would be a chain variable for each resolution of interest.
 - **N**: number of neighboring hex’s that must meet **Density_tgt** before clipping will be raised above **Density_tgt**.
 (Example =2).
 This would be a chain variable for each resolution of interest.
 - *Interactive Hotspot**: an active hotspot that has also recently had a transmission witnessed.
 Lone wolves are active but not interactive.
 - **Occupied Hex**: hex where at least one interactive hotspot is present.
 This can apply to any resolution of interest.
 It also implies that if we know a certain hex is occupied, all parents of that hex up to resolution 0 are also occupied.
 - **Hex Whitelist**: a list of hex’s that are eligible for rewards, these could be specified at any level but in general should be as low a resolution (largest area) as possible.
 If this feature is not desired, you can assume all resolution 0 hexs are in the whitelist.
 This would be a chain variable.
+- **Region Scaling** TBD...

 ## Detailed Explanation

 ___
 [detailed-explanation]: #detailed-explanation

 This proposal will build upon [Hip-17] and introduce scaling in regards to signal fading at different Tx.
-This issue was introduced

-Signal Range
+The [Jan 27 firmware update] revealed a greate inequality in the network deployment incitament.
+The current effect difference of 27 dBm vs 14 dBm is equivalent to Tx of 500 mW vs 25 mW, which is a 20 fold difference.
+In terms of signal range this is
 ![signal range](/0027-regional-reward-adjustments/signal-range.png)
 <!-- TODO: Build native table -->